What Is A Platonic Friendship And Do They Exist?

 If your friend feels the same, you can plan a date or discuss the possibilities for your relationship going forward.
 Although your friendship might change, you could get to know your friend in new ways.

-Will I lose my friend if we date?
+Will I lose my platonic friendship if we date?

-Some individuals feel nervous that they will lose their long-term friendship with someone if they decide to date or have a sexual relationship.
+When platonic friends fall in love, some may feel nervous that they will lose their long-term friendship with someone if they decide to start dating or have a sexual relationship.
 Although this can happen, open communication with your friend can be beneficial.
 Ask them what they would be comfortable with if your romantic or sexual relationship were to end in the future.
 They might also want to return to being friends in that situation.

 You might have heard of "the friend zone" in the past.
 This term often refers to a friend setting a boundary with someone interested in them.
-If someone wants to be strictly platonic friends and you feel your love is unrequited, respect their boundaries.
+If someone wants the friendship to strictly be a platonic one and you feel your love is unrequited, respect their boundaries.
 Romantic and sexual relationships require enthusiastic consent.
 Using the term "friend zone" may cause your friend to feel uncomfortable, disrespected, or hurt, as they might feel that you believe they owe you their body, time, or discomfort.

 If your friend sometimes partakes in romantic or sexual activities with you, knowing that you are in love with them, but they are unwilling to commit to you, it may be worth ending the sexual or romantic connection between you.
 Consider setting boundaries if you feel taken advantage of.
 Let them know you're not interested in an "in-between" relationship or "situationship."